 Why Are My Cornbread Muffins Dry

+These are gluten-free cornbread muffins so there could be multiple reasons why your muffins are dry.
 Your cornbread muffins may be dry because you baked them too long.
 Always bake muffins for the recommended amount of time or until a skewer inserted into a muffin comes out clean.

 Another reason your cornbread muffins may be dry is that your oven may need to be calibrated.
 There may be hot or cold spots in your oven, causing the cornbread muffins to bake unevenly, resulting in dry muffins.